 - If you are moving, let us know several days in advance, so that personal material and transfer information can be gathered to take along on the last day.

-- If you have a concern please reach out to the teacher first, if the issue continues after this conversation please speak to the grade level administrator Ms. Carter (1st, 3rd and 5th) Mr. Henry (kindergarten, 2nd and 4th), Ms. Jackson (PreK) who will be glad to assist you.
-If you would like my support please feel free to contact me or stop by during my office hours from 8:00am-8:30am Monday, Wednesday and Friday.
+- If you have a concern please reach out to the teacher first, if the issue continues after this conversation please speak to the grade level administrator Mr. Henry (1st, 3rd and 5th) Ms. Carter (kindergarten, 2nd and 4th), Ms. Jackson (PreK) who will be glad to assist you.
+If you would like my support please feel free to contact me or stop by during my office hours from 8:30-8:45 am Monday, Wednesday and Friday.

 - Wear clothing appropriate for the weather conditions.
 We will play outside except when weather is extreme.